-- ◆ Each key between 1 and 9worz is assigned several letters and characters. - ◆ Control the cursor with 1 □ □ □.
+- Each key between • and • is assigned several letters and characters. - ♦ Control the cursor with or to move the cursor word by word.

-Press and hold 1 or □ to move the cursor word by word. - Characters are inserted to the left of the cursor. - Press the star key to display the table of special characters.
-Select the required character and press the display key Insert to insert the character at the cursor position. - ◆ Press and hold 0 to 9wxz to enter digits. - Press display key C to delete the character to the left of the cursor.
+Press and hold

+</o> - Characters are inserted to the left of the cursor. - Press the star key to display the table of special characters.
+Select the required character and press the display key Insert to insert the character at the cursor position. - ◆ Press and hold O to 9wxx to enter digits. - Press display key <C to delete the character to the left of the cursor.
 Press and hold to delete the word to the left of the cursor. - The first letter of the name of directory entries is automatically capitalised, followed by lower case letters.